 Product Information Management (PIM) is the technology-enabled discipline of centralizing, organizing, categorizing, localizing, synchronizing and enriching product data.
 But did you know PIM can enhance the customer experience significantly?
 What does data about your products have to do with customer experience, you might ask?
 A lot actually.

-In fact, brand new research conducted by Ventana Research, shows that PIM and CX are closely connected.
+In fact, research conducted by Ventana Research, shows that PIM and CX are closely connected.
 For instance:

 - Three in five organizations (61%) cite "improvement of the customer experience" as a benefit of using dedicated Product Information Management technologies

 - In building a business case for Product Information Management, improving customer satisfaction and the customer experience is the business outcome cited by organizations most often (61%)

-Here are four ways Product Information Management (PIM) can improve your customer experience:
+4 ways Product Information Management can improve customer experiences:

 1. Customers have access to rich product information